RinzlerTron/RyanAirChatbot/ryanair-bot-master-7935076f77d26db98b4fb70d20e268e351ff34b2/README.md

+## This is the general description for deploying Applications on the IBM Watson Conversation Platform.
+You can follow these same steps using my files to deploy the RyanAir Chatbot on IBM Watson.

 # Conversation Sample Application [![Build Status](https://travis-ci.org/watson-developer-cloud/conversation-simple.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/conversation-simple) [![codecov.io](https://codecov.io/github/watson-developer-cloud/conversation-simple/coverage.svg?branch=master)](https://codecov.io/github/watson-developer-cloud/conversation-simple?branch=master)

 This Node.js app demonstrates the Conversation service in a simple chat interface simulating a cognitive car dashboard.